Why 100% message deliverability matters in banking (and how to achieve it)

 In banking, a simple missed notification can have serious consequences.
-Imagine a customer unable to complete a transaction because an OTP never arrived, or missing a fraud alert that could have prevented unauthorized access to their account.
-These aren't just one-off incidents or minor inconveniences – they're critical failures that damage customer trust and potentially expose both customers and banks to financial risk.
+If an OTP never arrives, a customer may be unable to complete a transaction.
+If a fraud alert doesn’t reach them in time, unauthorized access can escalate.
+These aren’t one-off inconveniences—they’re critical failures that damage customer trust and can expose both customers and banks to financial risk.

 When we spoke with banking leaders across India, one concern came up repeatedly: message delivery reliability.
-From large private banks to rural cooperative banks, leaders expressed frustration with their current notification systems and the challenges of ensuring critical communications always reach their customers.
+From large private banks to rural cooperative banks, leaders expressed frustration with their current notification systems and the challenge of ensuring critical communications always reach customers.

 The real cost of failed notifications